Follow us

 1.5–2 months

 Note: The production cost is assumed to be Rs.
-120 per kg (see calculation method below).
+120 per kg (see calculation method above).

 Profit per kg = Selling price – Production cost